phaserjs/phaser/README.md

 actual CSS width), without applying a window height/width expansion as required on mobile browsers.
 * Signals have been heavily restructured to cut down on the number that are generated in-game.
 New signal proxies manage the setting and creation as required, cutting down on the volume of run-time object creation significantly.
 No user code needs to change, however if you did override Phaser.Signal or Sprite.Events then please be aware of the changes by inspecting the source (and commit #1389 by @pnstickne).
+* Game.lockRender is a new property.
+If `false` Phaser will automatically render the display list every update.
+If `true` the render loop will be skipped.
+You can toggle this value at run-time to gain exact control over when Phaser renders.
+This can be useful in certain types of game or application.
+Please note that if you don't render the display list then none of the game object transforms will be updated, so use this value carefully.

 ### Updates